 Jacob Two-Two is very much a wicket.
 It includes major references to hockey, is set in Montreal, has an explicitly stated Quebecois character, and has assignments about Canadian explorers.
 Not to mention the Canadian style of humour in the show.

 The whole Morgan car company is a weird British Car Company: two-seat roadsters with a 1930s design and wooden chassis?
 Three wheelers with the one wheel at the back?◊.
 A car with crossed eyes◊?
-Clarkson did a thorough investigation of the phenomenon of British sports cars and their drivers here.
+Jeremy Clarkson did a thorough investigation of the phenomenon of British sports cars and their drivers here, noting the irony of a country infamous for its wet, chilly weather being the home of a car that seems meant to be driven on warm, sunny days.

 Men With Brooms is possibly more Weirdly Canadian than Kids in the Hall.
 It's a sports comedy about curling, that also features Paul Gross, Leslie Nielsen (as a retired curling guru and hallucinogenic mushroom enthusiast), a guest appearance by Canadian rock group The Tragically Hip, a bagpiper in a kilt with no explicit connection to the plot, and a running gag involving beavers.